 Product warranties.
-We provide a limited warranty for ORVs for a period of six months, for a period of one year for our snowmobiles, for a period of one or two years for our motorcycles depending on brand and model year, for a period of one year for our Taylor-Dunn vehicles, and for a two year period for GEM, Goupil and Aixam vehicles.
+We provide a limited warranty for our vehicles for a period of six months to two years, depending on the product.
 We provide longer warranties in certain geographical markets as determined by local regulations and market conditions and may provide longer warranties related to certain promotional programs.
 Our standard warranties require us or our dealers to repair or replace defective products during such warranty periods at no cost to the consumers.
 The warranty reserve is established at the time of sale to the dealer or distributor based on management's best estimate using historical rates and trends.
 We record these amounts as a liability in the consolidated balance sheet until they are ultimately paid.
-At December 31, 2016 and 2015, the accrued warranty liability was \$119.3 million and \$56.5 million, respectively.
+At December 31, 2017 and 2016, the accrued warranty liability was \$123.8 million and \$119.3 million, respectively.
 Adjustments to the warranty reserve are made from time to time based on actual claims experience in order to properly estimate the amounts necessary to settle future and existing claims on products sold as of the balance sheet date.
 While management believes that the warranty reserve is adequate and that the judgment applied is appropriate, such amounts estimated to be due and payable could differ materially from what will ultimately transpire in the future.

 Product liability.
 We are subject to product liability claims in the normal course of business.
-In late 2012, we purchased excess insurance coverage for catastrophic product liability claims for incidents occurring after the policy date.
+We carry excess insurance coverage for catastrophic product liability claims.
 We self-insure product liability claims up to the purchased catastrophic insurance coverage.
 The estimated costs resulting from any uninsured losses are charged to operating expenses when it is probable a loss has been incurred and the amount of the loss is reasonably determinable.
 We utilize historical trends and actuarial analysis tools, along with an analysis of current claims, to assist in determining the appropriate loss reserve levels.
-At December 31, 2016 and 2015, we had accruals of \$45.1 million and \$19.7 million, respectively, for the probable payment of pending claims related to continuing operations product liability litigation associated with our products.
+At December 31, 2017 and 2016, we had accruals of \$37.7 million and \$45.1 million, respectively, for the probable payment of pending claims related to continuing operations product liability litigation associated with our products.
 These accruals are included in other accrued expenses in the consolidated balance sheets.
 While management believes the product liability reserves are adequate, adverse determination of material product liability claims made against us could have a material adverse effect on our financial condition.